Phi: Infinity, Unity, beauty and the Divine Feminine

 Phi [ϕ], 2016 , oil on copper

-Jill’s full-scale print of her painting ‘Phi’ is now installed in the Vatican Observatory Museum.
+The full-scale print of the painting ‘Phi’ is now installed in the Vatican Observatory Museum.
 The museum is mainly dedicated to historical astronomical instruments and other artifacts.
 However, one special room directly below the Schmidt telescope is being dedicated to astronomical art.
 Along with ‘Phi’ is an 18th century marble sculpture of the solar system (artist unknown), currently in restoration at the Vatican; an original painting by noted astronomical artist Ron Miller; and a spectacular sculpture “Rotazione Apparente” by Marco Bagnoli, along with particularly important astronomical images by Specola astronomers using telescopes from around the world.
-A print of Jill’s painting “Juno” named after the Roman Goddess of fertility and the Jovian probe will also be included in the Vatican Observatory Museum’s permanent collection.
+A print of my painting “Juno” named after the Roman Goddess of fertility and the Jovian probe is also in the Vatican Observatory Museum’s permanent collection.

 “Phi [ϕ]” spirals us to infinity beyond and within.
 Inspired by the Carina Nebula, we are brought to the inner chambers of the heart; light and energy generated millions of years ago, breaking through the shadows and darkness of outer and inner space.
 Painted on copper with hand-mixed paints formulated with mica and other earthbound stardust.